adopted-ember-addons/ember-cli-sass/README.md

 - Source maps by default in development
 - Support for [`outputPaths` configuration](http://www.ember-cli.com/#configuring-output-paths)
-- Detects whether to use .scss or .sass file extensions
 - Provides the ability to specify include paths

 ## Installation